linode/docs/docs/databases/mongodb/install-mongodb-on-ubuntu-16-04.md

         exampleCollection

-7. View all data in the `exampleCollection` collection using the `find` method.
-This method can also be used to search for a specific field by entering a search term parameter rather than leaving it empty:
+7. View unfiltered data in the `exampleCollection` collection using the `find` method.
+This returns up to the first 20 documents in a collection, if a query is not passed:

         db.exampleCollection.find()